iurysza/module-graph/README.md

 Optional settings:

+- **showFullPath**: Whether to show the full path of the modules in the graph.
+Default is `false`.
+Use this if you have modules with the same name in different paths.
+This will remove the subgraphs from the graph.
 - **theme**: The [mermaid theme](https://mermaid.js.org/config/theming.html) to be used for styling the graph.
 Default is `NEUTRAL`.
   - Further customization is possible by setting the `themeVariables` property on the `BASE` theme.
 Check the